top of page

 Huiqiao Pan, Ph.D. - Postdoctoral Researcher (she/her)

 Huiqiao received her B.S. in Bioengineering from the Hebei University of Science & Technology and her M.S. in Plant Genetics and Breeding from China Agricultural University.
 In 2020, she received her Ph.D under Dr. Elizabeth Pierson in Molecular & Environmental Plant Sciences at Texas A&M University.
-She is interested in understanding how signals found in rhizobial membrane vesicles impact plant host immunity during symbiosis.
+She is interested in understanding how signals found in rhizobial membrane vesicles impact plant hosts during symbiosis.

 Email: hpan at carnegiescience dot edu